devnationworld/resources/README.md

 ## Articles
+[NSA report: This is how you should be securing your network.](https://www.zdnet.com/article/nsa-report-this-is-how-you-should-be-securing-your-network/)  The report covers network design, device passwords and password management, remote logging and administration, security updates, key exchange algorithms, and important protocols such as Network Time Protocol, SSH, HTTP, and Simple Network Management Protocol (SNMP).
+[ZDNET]

+[PowerShell plans unveiled after .NET 7 hiccup.](https://visualstudiomagazine.com/articles/2022/03/07/powershell-plans.aspx)  The PowerShell dev team unveiled its 2022 plans, including a move to the upcoming .NET 7, a project that has been delayed by some issues.
+[VISUALSTUDIOMAGAZINE]

+[No other profession trivialises their profession to the degree of software.](https://ghuntley.com/squirrel-burgers/)  Geoff Huntley believes software practitioners should be licensed and be bound by a professional ethical code.
+[GHUNTLEY]

+[Bugs in Hello World.](https://blog.sunfishcode.online/bugs-in-hello-world/)  Surely, this humble starting-point program should be bug free, right?
+[SUNFISHCODE]

+[GitHub vs GitLab: The key differences.](https://www.zdnet.com/article/github-vs-gitlab-the-key-differences/)  It's not GitHub versus GitLab.
+They're both based around the Git distributed version control system, but they have very different development approaches.
+[ZDNET]

+[Windows 11: The end of the old-school Windows desktop.](https://www.computerworld.com/article/3652612/windows-11-the-end-of-the-old-school-windows-desktop.html)  In the long run, Microsoft wants you to switch to a Desktop-as-a-Service model, and the first steps on this journey may already be in place on your conventional Windows PC .
+[COMPUTERWORLD]

+[The most influential website of all time.](https://thehistoryoftheweb.com/postscript/the-most-influential-website-of-all-time/)  There’s one site that is connected to Facebook, YouTube, Yahoo!, Twitter, and many others.
+And you probably never think about it.
+[THEHISTORYOFTHEWEB]

+[Misconfiguration was the number one cause of cloud-security incidents in 2021.](https://cloudcomputing-news.net/news/2022/mar/04/misconfiguration-was-the-number-one-cause-of-cloud-security-incidents-in-2021/)  As organisations continue to adopt the cloud, they struggle to manage the complexity of securing their cloud infrastructures across multiple cloud platforms.
+[CLOUDCOMPUTING]

+[Why SQL needs software libraries.](https://future.a16z.com/sql-needs-software-libraries/)  Fivetran co-founder and CEO George Fraser shares why they are needed.
+[FUTURE]

+[Android 13 deep dive: Every change, thoroughly documented.](https://blog.esper.io/android-13-deep-dive/#hub_mode)  Mishaal Rahman discusses new features, UI, behavioural and platform changes, plus the new APIs for Android 13.
+[ESPER]

 [Size of Programming Language Communities in Q3 2021.](https://www.developernation.net/blog/size-of-programming-language-communities-in-q3-2021) Programming languages are a beloved subject of debate and one of the first topics we cover in our reports.
 Check out who reigns at the top.
 [DEVELOPERNATION]

 [How Trello Android converted from Gson to Moshi.](https://blog.danlew.net/2021/11/01/how-trello-android-converted-from-gson-to-moshi/)Trello Android recently converted from using Gson to Moshi for handling JSON.
 It was a bit tricky so Dan Lew wanted to document the process.
 [DANLEW]